YUSANITY/COVID19_ARCGIS_WEBAPP_AND_DATA/README.md

 Click Here: https://lnkd.in/fydRuCA to access the webapp.

-Retired the application 2nd March 2020 as MOH has their official dashboard (here.)(https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89)
+Retired the Application 2nd March 2020 as MOH has their official dashboard [here.](https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89)

 ## Printscreen of the Webapps. ##